PranabPaulJoy/Assignment_on_Java/README.md

     Output: false

-18. Write a program that will take integer numbers as user input continuously and print the sum of numbers until user input q from the keyboard.
+18. Write a program that will take integer numbers as user input continuously and print the sum of numbers until the user inputs q from the keyboard.
-    When user input q, program will be quit.
-If user inputs another character, then the program will ask to input the number again.
+    When the user inputs q, the program will quit.
+If the user inputs another character, then the program will ask to input the number again.

 19. Extract the OTP from the SMS.
-"Your one time password is 246148.
+"Your one-time password is 246148.
 Don't share this code with anyone \r\nBvwt3f8js2S"

-20. A core i 7 laptop price is 85000 tk and a gaming mouse price is 2500 tk.
+20. A Core i 7 laptop price is 85000 tk and a gaming mouse price is 2500 tk.
 If I buy the laptop and 1 piece mouse, what will be my total cost after giving 15% discount?
 [Extract the digits from the paragraph and calculate the price]

 **Thanks**